Adjustment of status (AOS) allows a person who qualifies to be a permanent resident to obtain a green card without having to leave the United States

-A person who qualifies to be a permanent resident may be able to apply to obtain a green card without leaving the U.S. This procedure is called adjustment of status (AOS).
-When a person applies for adjustment of status, he also applies for a work permit (EAD) and, if he is eligible, for a travel permit (“advance parole”).
-Generally, an applicant for adjustment of status must have entered the U.S. legally and have never violated his immigration status.
+When a person applies for AOS, he also applies for a work permit (EAD) and, if eligible, for a travel permit (Advance Parole or AP).
+Generally, an applicant for AOS must have entered the U.S. legally and have never violated his immigration status.

 On August 9, 2021, the USCIS announced that applicants filing for lawful permanent resident status are now able to apply for a Social Security number (SSN) or replacement card as part of the adjustment of status application process.